Healthy fruit and vegetables are more popular than ever – but not just for human beings.

 Cantaloupe is a sweet fruit, but particularly high in water content too.

 A lot of dog owners cut up some cantaloupe into chunks or cubes – the safest way to feed your pets this tasty fruit – and pack them into an airtight container when out and about on a hot summer’s day.

 It’s easier to rehydrate your pooch on the go this way when playing or training in the park under the blazing sun than via lugging their bowl around – and dogs love to catch treats like these.

 It stands to reason that cantaloupe for dogs makes for a much healthier kind of training treat than sugary snacks, or even biscuits especially formulated from dogs – depending on the brand of course.

-A little cube or thin slice of bite sized cantaloupe can be a good way of encouraging good behaviour in your pet though, as long as you don’t overdo it.
+A little cube or thin slice of bite-sized cantaloupe can be a good way of encouraging good behavior in your pet though, as long as you don’t overdo it.

 Remember, not only are most dogs home to smaller digestive systems than us, but they also function somewhat more differently.

 All of the nutritional value a dog needs for a happy life is found in his or her own specially formulated meals – so fruits like cantaloupe are best seen as reinforcements or boosters to that, rather than a replacement or mainstay in your dog’s diet in any way.